avremel/lucene/README.md

 ### Vectors
 ![alt text](https://www.intmath.com/vectors/img/235-3D-vector.png)

-The vector model views both the query and the searchable documents as a vector on a lti-dimensional axis.
+The vector model views both the query and the searchable documents as a vector on a mullti-dimensional graph.

 ### TD*IDF
 Terminology